Herdubreid/Celin.Pwsh/getting-started.md

 ## Example

-An example to demonstrate the basic concepts.
+An example to demonstrate some basic concepts.

 ```powershell
 # Initialise a new state 'test' with members 'a', 'b' and 'c'